- Mobile carrier and WiFi traffic. What’s the point?

 4. Your target GEOs with a strong and fast mobile Internet connection

-Ericsson Mobility Report estimated about 7.9B mobile 4G subscriptions worldwide in 2020.
+Ericsson Mobility Report estimated about 7.9B mobile 4G subscriptions worldwide.
 The coverage by regions is also impressive.
-So, in 2021, you will not necessarily exclude mobile traffic from your target as it literally has become universal.
+So, in 2022, you will not necessarily exclude mobile traffic from your target as it literally has become universal.

-By the way, a 2018 OneSignal research proved the dominance of LTE over WiFi.
+By the way, an earlier OneSignal research proved the dominance of LTE over WiFi.

 5. You’re targeting specific mobile carriers